rzzzwilson/PythonEtudes/From_CLI_to_GUI/From_CLI_to_GUI.10.rst

 GUI programming
 ---------------

-Checking for errors is similar to what we have done before.
+We check for errors in the same manner that we have used before.
 The modified program is::

     """